Little Birdy: Touring

-Little Birdy undertook their own concerts throughout Australia in 2004 and 2005.
+Little Birdy undertook its own concerts throughout Australia in 2004 and 2005.
 They supported R.E.M. during the Australian leg of their world tour in 2005.
 Little Birdy appeared at national festivals in 2007, including Falls Festival, Big Day Out, Sonic Bloom Festival, Southbound (in Busselton, Western Australia), and Great Escape Festival (Sydney).

 Little Birdy appeared at Sound Relief at the Sydney Cricket Ground in March 2009, which was a benefit concert for victims of Victorian bush fires and Queensland floods.